kamomil/dafna-madrase/README.md

 tutor local launch
 ```

-it does lot's of think, taking few minutes, and it ends with typing to the screen:
+It does lot's of things, taking few minutes, and it ends with typing to the screen:

 ```
 All services initialised.
 The platform is now running and can be accessed at the following urls: